Folkestone Groomers Directory

 Prepare for autumn shedding by establishing daily brushing routines in early September.
 This seasonal change often produces even more loose hair than spring shedding.

 Winter coat care focuses on maintaining insulation while preventing matting from wet weather.
 Regular brushing becomes even more important during Kent's damp winter months.
+For comprehensive winter care strategies, including handling muddy walks and maintaining coat health in cold conditions, see our winter grooming guide for UK dogs.

 Frequently Asked Questions

-How often should I brush my Labrador to control shedding?
+How often should I brush my Labrador?

 Conclusion